At A Glance

 Founded in 1842 by a priest of the Congregation of Holy Cross, Notre Dame is an independent, national Catholic research university located adjacent to the city of South Bend, Indiana, in a metropolitan area of more than 300,000 residents approximately 90 miles east of Chicago.

-Admission to the University is highly competitive, with nearly six applicants for each freshman class position.
+Admission to the University is highly competitive, with more than six applicants for each freshman class position.
 Seventy percent of incoming freshmen were in the top 5 percent of their high school graduating classes.

-The Graduate School, established in 1918, encompasses 48 master’s and 26 doctoral degree programs in and among 30 University departments and institutes.
+The Graduate School, established in 1918, embraces 26 doctoral and 11 terminal master’s degree programs and four professional master’s degree programs in and among 30 University departments, institutes and programs.

 At Notre Dame, education always has been linked to values, among them living in community and volunteering in community service.
 Residence hall life, shared by four of five undergraduates, is both the hallmark of the Notre Dame experience and the wellspring of the University’s rich tradition.
 A younger tradition, the University’s Center for Social Concerns, serves as a catalyst for student voluntarism.
 About 80 percent of Notre Dame students engage in some form of voluntary service-learning during their years at the University, and at least 10 percent devote a year or more after graduation to serving the less fortunate in the U.S. and around the world.